-The Tertiary Education Scholarship Trust (TEST) for UGANDA is a registered Ugandan Charitable Trust. and is a constituent member of the UK Charity, TEST for AFRICA’s family and is managed by Trustees in Uganda.
-The Trust is a constituent member of the UK Charity, TEST for AFRICA's family and its objectives and approach are aligned with those of TEST for Africa (see overview) and the latest annual report is available here.
+The Tertiary Education Scholarship Trust (TEST) for UGANDA is a registered Ugandan Charitable Trust and is a constituent member of the UK Charity, TEST for AFRICA’s family and is managed by Trustees in Uganda.
+The Trust's objectives and approach are aligned with those of TEST for Africa (see overview) and the latest annual report is available here.
 See an inspiring video from the team in Uganda here.

 Over time, 242 students have been supported by TEST for Uganda and there are currently 38 students sponsored in Uganda, with some great case studies at 'Our Scholars'.

 TEST for UGANDA scholarships are available for studies in many subjects which the local Trustees deem to be appropriate for future national socio-economic development of Uganda.
 The only subjects which are specifically excluded from support are Politics and Religion.
 Applicants are advised to check the application guidelines for each year.